Last Updated on May 17, 2023 by Matt

 An important thing to also keep in mind: as you ride the scooter and the battery gets discharged, it will provide less and less power to the motor.
 It is a well-known fact that all devices powered by electric batteries get much better performance when the battery is full.

-So charge your battery regularly, and try and have a full battery whenever you will be facing a steeper hill.
+So charge your battery regularly, and try and have a full battery whenever you are facing a steeper hill.

 Unlocking speed limits for better hill climbing